Hong Kong: Carrie Lam withdraws controversial extradition bill | DW | 04.09.2019

 Hong Kong Chief Executive Carrie Lam has caved into pressure from protesters by withdrawing the bill.

-Carrie Lam has withdrawn the bill that triggered mass protests, confirming earlier reports from the South China Morning Post, Cable TV and online news portal HK01.
+Carrie Lam has withdrawn the bill that triggered mass protests, confirming earlier reports from the South China Morning Post, Cable TV and online news portal HK01 suggest.

-"The government will formally withdraw the bill in order to fully allay public concerns," chief executive Carrie Lam said in a video statement released via her office.

 The bill, which sparked months of violent protests, would have allowed individuals from Hong Kong accused of having committed crimes in mainland China to be extradited and tried there.